alejandrorodm/alejandrorodm/README.md

 - 📫 You can reach me writing up an email to mrsh4d0w@proton.me
 - Languages: Spanish and English.

-I know how to use techniques like dynamic programming, backtracking, divide and conquer, greedy algorithms...
+Knowledge: dynamic programming, backtracking, divide and conquer, greedy algorithms, databases, and some basic HTML and CSS too.
-I have a basic knowledge of databases too, some HTML and CSS.

 My main language is Java, although I use Python and C too.